jameschuang2002/eviction-sets/README.md

 To use this library in your own project, simply clone the repository and include `lib/utils.h`.
 Make sure to specify the correct path depending on where you clone the repository. `test.c` is a simple example which generates an eviction set for a victim variable, minimizes the set, and tests how effectively the set evicts the victim.
 It can easily be built upon.

+Note that this code was tested exclusively on Intel machines (Coffee Lake and Skylake) so it may not function as intended on other platforms.

 ## Guide for future development

 This eviction set library contains the beginnings of a Prime+Probe implementation.
 The next major goal would be to fully implement cross-process Prime+Probe, which would be split into the following stages: